newsuk/times-components/packages/slice-layout/CONTRIBUTING.md

 Slice layout templates sit within their own named directory within the `/templates` directory.
 The Components take functions as `props` (render props) that pass configuration objects to consumers of Slice layout.
-The configuration objects are generated from `config.js` and `config.web.js` for native and web respectively.
-The objects manage JS properties for native and both JS properties _and_ responsive CSS class names for web, that provide a suggested layout and format for the children that will be laid out in each template.
+The configuration objects are generated is from `config.js`.
+The objects manage JS properties _and_ responsive CSS class names for web, that provide a suggested layout and format for the children that will be laid out in each template.